MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-app-service-on-linux-01.md

 For a demonstration video, see <a href="https://www.youtube.com/watch?v=dNVvFttc-sA&feature=youtu.be&ocid=AID3006292" target="_blank">Build WebApps with VS Code and Azure App Service</a> (youtube.com) from virtual PyCon 2020.

 > [!NOTE]
-> If you prefer to deploy apps through the CLI, see **[Quickstart: Create a Python app in Azure App Service on Linux](/azure/app-service/quickstart-python)**.
+> If you prefer to deploy apps through the Azure portal or CLI, see **[Quickstart: Create a Python app in Azure App Service on Linux](/azure/app-service/quickstart-python)**.

 > [!TIP]
 > [Azure App Service on Linux](/azure/app-service/overview#app-service-on-linux) runs your source code in a pre-defined Docker container.
-That container runs apps with Python 3.6+ using the [Gunicorn](https://gunicorn.org) web server.
+That container runs apps with Python 3.7+ using the [Gunicorn](https://gunicorn.org) web server.
 The characteristics of this container are described in [Configure Python apps for App Service on Linux](/azure/app-service/configure-language-python).
 The container definitions are on [github.com/Azure-App-Service/python](https://github.com/Azure-App-Service/python/tree/master/).

 ## Configure your environment

 - If you don't have an Azure account with an active subscription, [create one for free](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-appservice-extension&mktingSource=vscode-tutorial-appservice-extension).

-- Make sure you have a [local installation of Python 3.7 or 3.8](https://python.org/downloads).
+- Make sure you have a [local installation of Python 3.8 or 3.9](https://python.org/downloads).
 To verify your version, run the following command:

     ```bash
     python --version